jsdclxvi/Reforestation/README.md

-## Why was Pavlov's beard so soft?
-Because he conditioned it.
+## Why did the belt go to prison?
+He held up a pair of pants!